-The following is some important information about what to expect at a California CareForce clinic.
+Please review the following important information about what to expect at a California CareForce clinic.

-Time Commitment: When you sign up to volunteer for a day, we expect you will be there the whole day.
-We base our volunteer capacities with the knowledge that people will take breaks throughout the day and that sometimes things come up in life that must be attended to.
-If you are unable to attend for the full day, please email firstname.lastname@example.org to see if there is still availability in your section.
+Time Commitment: Since the number of patients we serve each day is based on the number of volunteers we have, when you sign up to volunteer for a clinic day, we expect you will volunteer the whole day.
+We do appreciate that sometimes things come up in life that must be attended to though.
+If you are unable to volunteer for the whole day, please email firstname.lastname@example.org to see if there is still availability in your section.

-Medical Volunteers: We are in need of Medical Doctors, Doctors of Osteopathic Medicine, Nurse Practitioners, Registered Nurses, Licensed Vocational Nurses, EMTs, Chiropractors and Acupuncturists.
-The medical section carries out screenings, general health checks and other basic services.
-They also help stabilize patients so that they can undergo their dental or vision procedure.
+Medical Volunteers: We are in need of Medical Doctors, Doctors of Osteopathic Medicine, Nurse Practitioners, Registered Nurses, Licensed Vocational Nurses, EMTs, Chiropractors, and Acupuncturists.
+The medical section provides screenings, general health checks, and other basic services.
+They also help stabilize patients so that they can undergo their dental or vision procedures.

 Dental Volunteers: We are in need of General Dentists, Oral and Maxillofacial Surgeons, Dental Hygienists, Dental Assistants, Dental X-Ray Technicians and Dental Students.
-The dental section consists of three sections: hygiene, restoration and oral surgery.
-We do not carry out any endodontic work at the clinic.
+The dental section consists of three sections: hygiene, restoration, and oral surgery.
+We do not provide any endodontic work at the clinic.
 The dental floor consists of 70 chairs.
 You do not need to bring your own equipment.
 All instrumentation and personal protective equipment is provided.
 Dental volunteers may also be eligible to receive 3 CE credits free of charge.
-For more information on the criteria, click here
+For more information on the criteria for CE credits, click here

-Vision Volunteers: We are in need of: Optometrists and Ophthalmologists; Optometric and Ophthalmic Techs; Opticians; and Vision Lab Technicians.
-We carry out full eye exams and produce custom prescription glasses on-site for our patients.
+Vision Volunteers: We are in need of Optometrists and Ophthalmologists, Ophthalmic and Optometric Technicians, Opticians, and Vision Lab Technicians.
+The vision section provides full eye exams and produces custom-made prescription glasses on-site for our patients.

-Non-Professional/General Volunteers: Volunteers without relevant health care professional skills will be able to volunteer in several other capacities.
-There are many jobs at the clinic that most anyone can help with: patient registration, runners to help patients get where they need to go, language translation (if you have language skills to offer), dental sterilization, supply stocking and lay technicians in our vision lab.
-We ask that you be flexible concerning your work assignment at the clinic.
-We have many jobs that need to be filled; you might not be able to volunteer for a specific assignment.
-Although we will do our best to honor location and assignment requests, and will do our absolute best to accommodate any physical restrictions you might have, general volunteers will mostly be assigned duties when they arrive based on our greatest need at the time.
+General Volunteers (Non-Professional): Volunteers without professional health care skills will be able to volunteer in several other capacities: registering patients, stocking supplies, sterilizing dental supplies, making glasses in the vision lab, escorting patients from section to section, and interpreting for patients (if you speak a second language).
+We ask that you please be flexible concerning your work assignment at the clinic.
+We have many roles that need to be filled, so you may not be able to volunteer for a specific role.
+Although we will do our absolute best to honor your requests -- in addition to accommodating any physical restrictions you have -- general volunteers will mostly be assigned roles when they arrive based on our greatest need at the time.
 We have to get the clinic operations up and running each morning, so things can be very busy.
 You will find that it is easy to enjoy working in wherever you end up at the clinic.
-You’ll get to meet new people and make new friends!
+You’ll get to meet new people and make new friends.

 Dress: We recommend volunteers wear modest, comfortable attire (scrubs are acceptable).
-All volunteers are required to wear closed-toe shoes (we suggest shoes you can stand comfortably in for long hours).
-No tank tops or offensive clothing are permitted.
+All volunteers are required to wear closed-toe shoes (in which you can stand comfortably in for long hours).
+No tank tops, clothing featuring political statements, or clothing with offensive words/symbols are permitted.
 We do provide complimentary volunteer T-shirts for you to wear.

-Food: We provide our volunteers breakfast, lunch and light refreshments each day.
+Food: We provide our volunteers with breakfast, lunch, and light refreshments each day.